 This list covers what are considered to be the most basic of errors including mistakes such as

-Although we would all like to believe that such basic errors are exceptionally rare, statistics released by the NHS for the period 1 April 2016 to 31 March 2017, indicate that 424 incidents were reported as Never Events.
+Given that the NHS has published a list of events that it considers would be the most obvious forms of medical negligence, you would be forgiven for thinking that such mistakes should never happen.
+Unfortunately, they do, and although such basic errors are exceptionally rare, statistics released by the NHS for the period 1 April 2018 and 31 January 2019, indicate that 430 incidents were reported as Never Events.

 These reports included incidents of: -

 The NHS publish this data and indeed, specifically classify what mistakes (or, in other words, incidents of clinical negligence) are considered to be Never Events, in order to highlight potential weaknesses in safety processes and therefore to identify areas where improvement is required and further preventative measures can be made.
 Nevertheless, the fact that between 8 and 9 NHS Never Events happen on average each week is a cause for concern, because they are largely preventable.